 When it comes to Bullet Journals, size does matter.
 You want it big enough to get everything in but small enough that you can take it wherever you go.

 If you take a rucksack everywhere then, of course, you can go A4 size, but for the most of us, this is a little large to put in an everyday bag or case.
 If you want to carry it around with you in your pocket, then there is nothing stopping you using A6 or smaller books.
 In fact, if you keep it extremely simple then this could work for you, just remember that you might not be able to fit in as much as you see in reference designs from Pinterest or in your browser searches.

 The most common size of Bullet Journal seems to be A5.
 Small enough to travel with, and large enough to put those extra details in, an A5 Bullet Journal gets you the best of both worlds.

-The first thing I recommend you do once you invest in what will become your bullet journal is to turn to the back and do a “Pen Test” page.
+The first thing I recommend you do once you invest in your bullet journal is to turn to the back and do a “Pen Test” page.
 This is partially useful to see if the ink will bleed through to the next page.
 Most fine liners, ballpoint, and gel pens do not bleed through, but testing is always advised.
-There is nothing worse than starting a new book only to find out that the pen you bought to use in it is part showing on the next page, which will ruin the overall look of your BuJo.
+There is nothing worse than starting a new book.
+Only to find out that the pen you bought bleeds on the next page.
+Ruining the overall look of your BuJo.

 Tools and additional items